 Eventually, a decision is made that takes into account the data sensitivity as to whether hosting the data via cloud leads to less security risk than hosting the same on-premise.

-Valuable data is given to the businesses to make money.
+Valuable data is given to businesses to make money.
 Doing so efficiently helps cloud providers map out all of the insecurities and securities within a business’s network.
 There’s a reason behind the low cost of cloud; hosting businesses are getting far more complex than just CPU cycles, energy, and power.
-Essentially, data is a value to any business and has to be safe; visibility is the key.
+Essentially, data is of value to any business and has to be safe; visibility is the key.
 Once it’s gone, it’s gone for good.

 Corporate networks have become more complicated than ever and contain both cloud and on-premise infrastructure components.
-Securing these networks and the data flowing across requires an effective security infrastructure that is scalable to growth.
+Securing these networks and the data flowing across them requires an effective security infrastructure that is scalable to growth.

 On-premise infrastructure must be robust enough and provide full visibility over a business’s data rates.
-Similarly, a virtual infrastructure is required that can be integrated with the cloud and scaled up or down as per business’s changing demands, business expansion plans, and data rates in the future, all while offering full visibility over the data.
+Similarly, a virtual infrastructure is required that can be integrated with the cloud and scaled up or down as per a business’s changing demands, business expansion plans, and data rates in the future, all while offering full visibility over the data.

 There is a balance to be struck between business and security.
 Technically, the cloud seems less secure than on-premise infrastructure.
 Criminals view the cloud as a high-value target and attack it more often, but its scalability, flexibility, and cost-effectiveness are the factors that businesses want to achieve a competitive edge.
 On-premise infrastructure is costly, but it grants businesses more control over the data and provides added peace of mind for the physical security features.